 Our curriculum is developed and updated to make sure it is reflective of the student body we serve, as well as the challenges they may face as public administrators.
 The Master of Public Administration program aims to prepare students to successfully navigate an ever-changing public service environment.
-Graduates of our program are able to incorporate different leadership strategies that support organizational success and create positive, effective working environments.
-Our core courses, and electives taught within the department, are offered in the evenings in order to accommodate our many students who wish to work full time while pursuing their degree.
+Graduates of our program learn to incorporate different leadership strategies that support organizational success and create positive, effective working environments.
+Our core courses, and electives taught within the department, are offered in the evenings on the Main Campus to accommodate our many students who wish to work full-time while pursuing their degree.

 To further ensure our students’ success after graduation, our curriculum includes a Capstone Project that requires students to engage in administrative projects and evaluations, while remaining under the guidance of our extensive professional and academic faculty.
 The Capstone project takes place during the final semester of study to allow all classroom and internship knowledge to be incorporated into the experience.
 Our graduates are qualified to enter the nonprofit, government or public agency workforce, fully equipped for success!